>_

 The insight was simple: separate discovery from planning completely.
 Run discovery first, then plan based on what you actually know.

 I formalized this into a framework that Claude Code runs automatically before every non-trivial project.
-After hundreds of handoffs and iterations, it stabilized into three stages.
+After hundreds of handoffs and iterations, it stabilized into four stages - the original three plus an adversarial hardening pass between Stage 1 and Stage 2.

 planning-framework